• Most tax-efficient director’s salary and dividends for 2026-27

 • Personal Allowance of 0% on the first £12,570 = £0.00

-Compared to the total tax liability (Corporation Tax + dividend tax) due on the salary and dividend structure, you’d pay an extra £8,673.80 in tax by taking all of the company profits as a salary.
+Compared to the total tax liability (Corporation Tax + dividend tax) due on the salary and dividend structure, you would be paying an extra £8,187 in tax by taking £60,000 as a salary instead.
+Therefore, it would be more beneficial to pay yourself an annual director’s salary of £5,000 (the NIC Secondary Threshold) and take £44,175 as dividends.

-If you pay yourself an annual director’s salary of £12,570 (the NIC Secondary Threshold), you could take up to £52,959.12 as dividends.
-This is the amount of net profit the company would have available to distribute as dividends after paying your salary, employer’s NIC, and Corporation Tax.
+If you pay yourself an annual director’s salary of £12,570 (the NIC Secondary Threshold), you could take up to £52,477 as dividends.
+This is the net profit the company would have available to distribute as dividends after paying your salary, employer NICs, and Corporation Tax.

 The table below shows how this would work in practice, including a breakdown of the total tax liability: